Skip to Main Content

 3. Purpose of the course

-Readings: Chen, Grace.
+Reading: Chen, Grace.
 A Relevant History of Public Education in the United States.
 Updated December 07, 2018.
 The discussion on historical foundations of schooling traces the development of the Public School in the Republic.
-Open Web article.
+Open Web article on Public School Review

 Watch video Clip of Tinkering Towards Utopia video